-JOB DEMAND IN MASSAGE RELATED FIELDS
+JOB DEMAND IN COSMETOLOGY RELATED FIELDS

-Employment projections for massage therapists, as reported by the U.S. Bureau of Labor Statistics (July 2020), indicate that job opportunities are likely to increase through 2026.
-In 2016, 673,000 individuals were employed in the beauty and wellness industry and 761,440 are projected to be needed for employment by 2026 resulting in a 13% increase in additional job opportunities.
+Employment projections for hairdressers, hairstylists, cosmetologists, and barbers as reported by the U.S. Bureau of Labor Statistics (April 2019) indicate that job opportunities are likely to increase through 2026.
+In 2016, 673,000 individuals were employed in the beauty industry and 761,4400 are projected to be needed for employment by 2026 resulting in a 13% increase in additional job opportunities.
 Approximately, 85,000 licensed professionals will be needed to meet market demand by 2026.
 Along with growing populations in many areas, the additional number of jobs needed reference the need to replace workers who retire, transfer to other jobs, or leave the industry for other reasons.
-Future workers in the beauty and wellness industries can expect strong competition for knowledgeable and skilled graduates planning to enter this workforce.
+Future workers in the beauty industry can expect strong competition for knowledgeable and skilled graduates planning to enter this workforce.
 Job demand for these future graduates is projected to be high.
-Annual salary for massage therapists is approximately \$41,000.
+Approximate entry level salaries for hairdressers, hairstylists, cosmetologists, and barbers are projected from approximately \$28,000 - 38,000+ pending location and demand.
+The annual salary projected for estheticians was between \$30,000.
+The instructor's salary was projected at approximately \$45,000.
+No information was available for a nail manicurist.